6

 route comparisons

-Decision pages that reduce friction when the user is still choosing between narrow, broad, photo-led, or platform-specific routes.
+Decision pages for choosing between narrow, broad, photo-led, or platform-specific routes.

 Support content

-These are the strongest resource pages in this cluster.
-They answer the trust, method, privacy, and proof questions that usually block conversion.
+These are the strongest guides in this cluster.
+They answer the trust, method, privacy, and proof questions that usually hold a reader back.

 scam-detection